Review of Library Materials and Resources Policy

 The following procedures have been adopted for the handling of formal requests for review of OPL materials and/or resources:

-• Formal requests for review of OPL materials and/or resources must be submitted in writing to the OPL Director using the Request for Review of OPL Materials and Resources form, available upon request at all OPL locations.
+• Formal requests for review of library materials and/or resources must be submitted in writing to the Library Executive Director using the Request for Review of OPL Materials and Resources form.
+This form is available upon request at all library locations.

 • The patron seeking review of OPL materials and/or resources must certify that they have read, viewed, or listened to the entirety of the OPL material or resource before requesting a review.